Can I add external collaborators to private comments?

 - These users are not granted access to private comments in the drafts available in the shared or team folders by default.

 - Only the creator or collaborator with full access rights in the document can grant anyone else permission "access to private comments" manually, as described in the article above.

 Can I change private comments into public and vice versa?

-In order to change the type of your comment, you simply need to delete it and create a new one with the required type of comment thread.
+- In order to change the type of your comment, you need to delete it and create a new one with the required type of comment thread.

 Currently, we do not support private comments for counter-parties.
-In such cases, they need to use Public comments only or their own internal tools.
+In such cases, they need to use public comments only or their internal tools.

 What happens if I add or re-add a person to a draft with private comment access?

-In situations such as this, the collaborator will be able to see all existing private comments added to the document including resolved comment threads.
+In such situations, the collaborator can see all existing private comments added to the document, including resolved comment threads.

 Read more about the use of private comments in your drafts here.